boriskriger/Publications/README.md

 Kriger, B. (2026).
 Against Causation: A Formal Argument That Causality Is a Compression Artifact of Bounded Observers, Not a Feature of Reality.
 Institute of Integrative and Interdisciplinary Research. https://doi.org/10.5281/zenodo.18851848

 Kriger, B. (2026).
 Quasars as Cosmological Information Beams: An Information-Theoretic Framework for Line-of-Sight Tomography of the Intergalactic Medium.
-Information Physics Institute. https://doi.org/10.5281/zenodo.18855088
+IIIR Theoretical Astrophysics. https://doi.org/10.5281/zenodo.18855088

 Kriger, B. (2026).
 Catastrophic Phase Transitions as Necessary Conditions for Complexity Dissemination: Supernovae, Failed Collapses, and the Persistence of Differentiation in the Universe.
-Institute of Integrative and Interdisciplinary Research. https://doi.org/10.5281/zenodo.18859088
+Institute of Integrative and Interdisciplinary Research.
+IIIR Theoretical Astrophysics. https://doi.org/10.5281/zenodo.18859088

 Kriger, B. (2026).
 Why Is Vega Metal-Poor and Rapidly Rotating?
 Four Hypotheses, One Laboratory — A Multi-Hypothesis Framework with Quantitative Predictions.
-Information Physics Institute, Gosport. https://doi.org/10.5281/zenodo.18870492
+IIIR Theoretical Astrophysics. https://doi.org/10.5281/zenodo.18870492

 Kriger, B. (2026).
 Four Principles of Corruption: A Systems-Theoretic Analysis of Institutional Failure and Reform.
 Institute of Integrative and Interdisciplinary Research. https://doi.org/10.5281/zenodo.18879948

 Kriger, B. (2026).
 What Do We Actually Know About Tau Ceti?
 Three Paradoxes, the Detection Completeness Principle, and Testable Predictions for the Nearest Sun-Like Planetary System.
-IIIR Cosmology and Theoretical Physics. https://doi.org/10.5281/zenodo.18883220
+IIIR Theoretical Astrophysics. https://doi.org/10.5281/zenodo.18883220

 Kriger, B. (2026).
 Matter-Dependent Vacuum Energy Density and Inhomogeneous Cosmic Expansion.
 IIIR Cosmology and Theoretical Physics.https://doi.org/10.5281/zenodo.18896536